 The Entrepreneurship Major: Two Paths to Innovation

-Recognizing the important role such start-up businesses play in driving our economic engine, Western New England University provides a solid business foundation for future business owners.
-The Entrepreneurship major will inspire you how to turn your “Big Idea” into a working business or new product.
+The Entrepreneurship major will inspire you to turn your business concepts into a reality.
 You can choose an entrepreneurial path toward becoming your own boss or an intrepreneurial track to be an innovator within a corporation.

-Product Innovation and Development Course: A Unique Business and Engineering Student Collaboration
+Product Innovation and Development Course: Business and Engineering Entreprenurs Welcome

 - a device that monitors autoclave sterilization of reusable medical products for Third World countries

-- an innovative system which uses a cap worn under athlete's helmets and wireless technology to detect and report impacts that can lead to brain concussions
+- a cap worn under athlete's helmets and app to detect and report potential concussion impacts

-- a quick-change arbor attachment sponsored by Lenox designed to make drilling holes with a portable drill faster and more precise
+- a quick-change drill attachment sponsored by Lenox to make drilling holes more precise

 - a affordable, portable AA or AAA battery charger that can be powered by a bicycle in Third World countries